nickolasrm/PointerArithmetic.jl/README.md

 1
 ```

-> Check out more information at its documentation
+> Check out more information at its documentation: https://nickolasrm.github.io/PointerArithmetic.jl/dev

-Docs: